 Who Can Participate

 Here is what you need to know about eligibility for this trial.
-Adults aged 18 and older who are on ECMO and require blood thinners.
-Individuals must be willing to provide informed consent.
-People who are pregnant, breastfeeding, have had lung transplants, or are allergic to the study medications cannot participate.
+Eligible patients must be 18 years or older and undergoing ECMO for pneumonia or heart failure.
+Excluded are those in the lung transplant program, with known allergies to the study drugs, or who are pregnant or breastfeeding.
 This trial is studying Pneumonia, Heart Failure, so participants generally need a confirmed diagnosis.

 What They're Measuring

-The primary outcomes measure how often patients experience bleeding or blood clots, indicating the safety of the new lower-dose blood thinners.
+The primary outcomes measure the safety of bleeding and clotting during ECMO, which directly impacts patient recovery and reduces the risk of severe complications.
 The specific primary outcome measures are: Safety of bleeding complications (During ECMO, up to 4 weeks); Safety of thrombotic complications (During ECMO, up to 4 weeks).
 These endpoints are how researchers determine whether the treatment is effective and will form the basis of any future regulatory submissions.

 About This Phase